Killthebug/Bika-Lims-Wiki/GSoC-·-Enhanced-Android-App.md

 **b) Patient IDs**

 Patients who lost their IDs can be identified, if not from alternative IDs such as drivers licenses, from images on the device DB: head and shoulder photos, but also of unique features such as tattoos, ethnic markings and scars.

+These patients can be re-issued with (temporary) barcoded IDs.
+Users with sufficient authorisation, should also be able to create new Patients.

 **c) Field results.
 Symptoms**